kestra-io/docs/content/docs/15.how-to-guides/ruby.md

 Run Ruby code inside of your flow.

+Ruby is well known for web development but has many other powerful use cases too, such as automation, web scraping, data processing and command-line tools.
+With Kestra, you can effortlessly automate data ingestion, as well as manage complex automations.
+Kestra's robust orchestration capabilities ensure that your Ruby scripts run smoothly and efficiently, streamlining your data-driven projects.

+This guide is going to walk you through how to get Ruby running inside of a workflow, how to manage input and output files, and how you can pass outputs and metrics back to Kestra to use in later tasks.

+## Executing Rudy inside Kestra

-You can execute Ruby code inside of a flow by either writing your Ruby code inline or by executing a `.rb` file.
+Kestra has an official plugin for Ruby allowing you to execute R code inside of a flow by either writing your Ruby code inline or by executing an `.rb` file.
 You can get outputs and metrics from your Ruby code too.

-## Scripts
+### Scripts

 If you want to write a short amount of Ruby code to perform a task, you can use the `io.kestra.plugin.scripts.ruby.Script` type to write it directly inside of your flow.
 This allows you to keep everything in one place.